Pollution in Door County, Wisconsin: Soils and groundwater

 The Wisconsin Department of Natural Resources reports 137 leaking underground storage tank sites, 385 spill locations, and 104 other areas involving contamination, such as of soils and groundwater, including 24 cases which polluted one or more neighboring properties and 82 open cases such as cherry orchards left with arsenic and lead-contaminated soils from pesticide use during the 1960s and earlier.
 Additionally, two landowners voluntarily cooperated with the DNR, limiting their future liability.

-As of 1986, 38 pesticide mixing sites were located.
-308 nearby wells were tested for lead, which was found in 32% of them.
-Eight wells exceeded the federal drinking water standard at the time of 50 parts-per-billion.
-Lead and copper contamination was also detected, which corresponded with the lead arsenate and copper(II) sulfate mixture used in sprays.
-Contamination was concentrated in three zones on the Green Bay side of the peninsula in the towns of Sevastopol, Egg Harbor, and Liberty Grove, although not all wells in these areas were contaminated, and contamination was also found outside the three zones.
-The distribution of contaminated wells was affected by the thin soils and the location of fractures in the bedrock.
-Sometimes a well near a pesticide mixing site was uncontaminated, while a more distant will was contaminated.
-This was explained by the wells drawing water from different aquifers.
-This uneven distribution pattern complicated efforts to determine the sources of pollution and the extent of the problem.
-The degree of lead contamination detected in a well varies over time, with some relationship to recent precipitation.

 At the peak of fruit production in the 1940s–1950s there were about 12,000 acres of orchards, about 3.9% of the 482 square miles of land in the county.
 Mines, prior landfills, and former orchard sites are considered impaired lands and specially marked on an electronic county map.
 A different electronic map shows the locations of private wells polluted with lead, arsenic, copper, and other contaminants down to the section level.
 A 2020 study sampling 237 private wells found one with a concentration higher than the federal standard.
 Certain areas appeared to have higher concentrations of arsenic than others.